 I will fully admit that the first year I ordered a pre-made turkey that just needed to be heated up because I was convinced it was going to be too complicated for a rookie chef like me.
 However, after that year I was committed to learning how to roast my own turkey from scratch after seeing just how much more expensive a pre-made turkey was!

 When you make a turkey in the oven, you’re talking hours of prep and paying close attention while your turkey roasts to make sure it comes out perfectly.
 And let’s be honest: who has time for that?!
+This delicious slow cooker whole turkey is ready in less time than you can imagine, giving you back plenty of time to focus on other parts of the holiday.

 One of my biggest secrets to feeding our family of 4 for under $100 a week is buying what I like to call “clearance meat.”
 This is meat at the grocery store that has nothing wrong with it, but is clearance to sell as it’s the last day the grocery store can have it on their shelves.